-See Tips for Adding a Web Browser Interface (on page 116) for tips on adding a web browser interface.
+See Tips for Adding a Web Browser Interface (on page 117) for tips on adding a web browser interface.

-- 10. In the Target Settings section, select "640x480 or 720x400 Compensation" if you are experiencing display issues when the target is using this resolution. - 11.
-In the Target Settings section, select "Video Offset Compensation" if the video appears off center on your target.
+- 10. In the Target Settings section: - Select "640x480 or 720x400 Compensation" if you are experiencing display issues when the target is using this resolution. - Select "Video Offset Compensation" if the video appears off center on your target. - Select AIX Mouse Synchronization if you have AIX targets that you want to use in dual mouse mode.

-12. For digital CIMs, to set the target's video resolution to match your monitor's native display resolution, select the resolution from the Display Native Resolution drop-down.
+For digital CIMs, to set the target's video resolution to match your monitor's native display resolution, select the resolution from the Display Native Resolution drop-down.

-For a complete list of supported video resolutions from the remote console, see Supported Target Server Video Resolutions (on page 380).
+For a complete list of supported video resolutions from the remote console, see Supported Target Server Video Resolutions (on page 399).

-13. USB profile information does not apply to a generic configuration.

-- 14. Select 'Use international keyboard for scan code set 3' if connecting to the target with a DCIM-PS2 and require the use of scan code set 3 with an international keyboard. - 15.
+- 12. USB profile information does not apply to a generic configuration. - 13.
+Select 'Use international keyboard for scan code set 3' if connecting to the target with a DCIM-PS2 and require the use of scan code set 3 with an international keyboard. - 14.
 Click OK to save the configuration.